-Innocent For Honor Accounts Getting Banned: Faulty Ubisoft Servers Or EAC Bug?
+Innocent ‘For Honor’ Accounts Getting Banned: Faulty Ubisoft Servers Or EAC Bug?

 We have reached out to Ubisoft, as did the number of For Honor users who have been handed out the EAC bans, and Ubisoft has yet to give an official statement.

-[Featured image by Ubisoft]
+[Featured Image by Ubisoft]